 How does an antivirus work?

-When a computer virus infects a computer, it must make changes to files on your computer, critical areas like the Registry, or sections of memory to spread or damage the computer.
+When a computer virus infects a computer, it must make changes to files, critical areas like the registry, or sections of memory to spread or damage the computer.
 An antivirus program protects a computer by monitoring all file changes and the memory for specific virus activity patterns.
-When these known or suspicious patterns are detected, the antivirus warns the user about the action before they are performed.
+When these known or suspicious patterns are detected, the antivirus warns the user about the action before they're performed.
 Below is a list of the different forms of virus detection an antivirus can use to protect your computer.

 Heuristic-based scanning is the best-known method for detecting new viruses.
 However, it can also generate false positive matches, which means an antivirus scanner may report a file as being infected that is not infected.
 These "false positives" are minimal, but not uncommon.

 Every antivirus scanner has a virus definition file, database, or dictionary containing thousands of known virus signatures.
 These signatures allow an antivirus program to identify past viruses that were analyzed by security professionals.
 Today, there are well over 100,000 different known virus signatures that can be used for comparison.